-Many charities and non-profit organizations opt for incorporation of a Hong Kong Limited Company as vehicle of their organization under the Companies Ordinance empowered by Companies Registry.
-Since no capital is involved in these organizations, the “company limited by guarantee” is the best choice.
+Many charities and non-profit organizations opt for incorporation of a Hong Kong Limited Company as vehicle of their organization under the Companies Ordinance regulated by the Companies Registry.

 The registration of “company limited by guarantee” follows the usual steps of the registration of “company limited by shares” (the most common type of business entity for business in Hong Kong).
-Here is the characteristics difference between them:
+Its registration requirement is as follows:

 Apart from “Company”, most of the less-formal industry associations and social/recreational groups opt for the register as a Society under the Societies Ordinance.
 To register as a Society, an organization must register with the Societies Office of the Societies Office of Hong Kong Police Force.